OctopusDeploy/blog/blog/2019-11/designing-db-deployment-process/index.md

 ## Kick-off meeting day 2

-The second day is about refining the process for the pilot team to implement.
+The second day is focused on tooling and refinement.

 Now that you have a rough idea of what you want to do, it’s time to research the tooling that’s out there.
 Refine your process as you do your research.
 It’s okay to add steps, remove steps, or move them around as you learn more.

 When it comes to database deployment tooling, there are a lot of options.
-For SQL Server, there is Redgate, DbUp, Apex, SQL Server Data Tools for Visual Studio (SSDT), RoundhousE, and Flyway to name a few.
+For SQL Server, there is [Redgate](https://www.red-gate.com/), [DbUp](https://dbup.readthedocs.io/en/latest/), [ApexSQL](https://www.apexsql.com/), [SQL Server Data Tools for Visual Studio (SSDT)](https://docs.microsoft.com/en-us/sql/ssdt/sql-server-data-tools?view=sql-server-ver15), [RoundhousE](https://github.com/chucknorris/roundhouse), and [Flyway](https://flywaydb.org/) to name a few.
 It is very easy to get analysis paralysis, especially when doing a side by side comparison.

 Using the ideal process, identify two or three critical features the tooling must-have.
-Don’t forget to think about who will use the tooling in their day to day life because skill and comfort level could vary significantly.
-For example, a DBA is more likely to be comfortable writing schema change SQL statements than a junior C# developer.
 Leave features every tool supports off the list, for instance, it’s a given any tool can save to source control in some fashion, so there’s no need to include that.

 Here are some questions to help tease out the requirements:

 1. [Model Based (Desired State)](https://octopus.com/blog/automated-database-deployments-iteration-zero#model-driven-approach) or [Change Driven (Migration Scripts)](https://octopus.com/blog/automated-database-deployments-iteration-zero#change-driven-approach)?
-2. Should it integrate with existing tools such as SQL Server Management Studio (SSMS) or Visual Studio?
+2. What is the common tool used to make database changes?
+For SQL Server that is typically SQL Server Management Studio (SSMS) or Visual Studio?
 3. How are database changes detected and saved to source control?
+4. Who will be making the majority of the changes?
+DBAs?
+Developers?
+Database Developers?

 In some cases, a tool will meet 2 out of the 3 critical requirements.
-If that tool is in consideration because it is free, it’s hard to argue with free.
-There are some questions to consider when a free tool is considered but it only meets 2 out of 3 of the requirements vs. a paid tool that meets all 3.
+But the tool is free, and it is very hard to argue with free.
+Meanwhile, a paid tool meets all 3 critical requirements.
+There are some questions to consider in this scenario.

 1. Will that missing feature slow down adoption?
 2. What can we do to augment the free tool to get to 2.5 out of 3 requirements?
 3. Has the company attempted to use the free tool in the past?
 Why wasn’t it adopted?

 I had a similar **free vs. paid** debate with Redgate vs. SQL Server Data Tools for Visual Studio (SSDT).
 To purchase Redgate for 100+ developers cost well into six figures.
 Meanwhile, SSDT was free, but SSDT integrates with Visual Studio, not SSMS.
 Several teams had attempted to adopt SSDT in the past, and all of them eventually abandoned the effort.
-Too many people preferred to make their changes in SSMS, not Visual Studio, and they ended up with a weird multi-step process to get the changes into SSDT.
+Too many people preferred to make their changes in SSMS, not Visual Studio.
+Those who made their changes in SSMS ended up with a manual process to get the changes into SSDT.
+Half the time the change wasn't checked into source control.
 I’m not saying SSDT is a bad tool, just that it didn’t work for our specific needs.

 ## Pilot team, iterations, and early adopters

 After the kick-off meeting and tooling research, it’s time for the pilot team to take over.
-Their goal is to implement the tooling and process, so it deploys through all environments to production.
-Along the way, they will provide valuable feedback to the working group and discuss what iterations need to be made.
+Their goal is to implement the tooling and process.
+Ideally to the point where it deployed through all environments to production.
+Along the way, they will provide valuable feedback to the work group and discuss what iterations need to be made.
 The pilot team should not be shy about providing that feedback.
 Any minor annoyances they face, will be multiplied exponentially during general adoption.

 After a period of time, and depending on the company size, roll out the process to early adopter teams.
 This helps refine the process even more.
 Assumptions or unintentional short-cuts made by the pilot team will be found, and additional scenarios will be discovered and included in the process.
+Early adopters can help, but are not necessary.

 ## General adoption and building trust

-The general adoption phase will be *moving a lot of cheese* for a lot of people, so you should expect to get push back.
+The general adoption phase will be *moving a [lot of cheese](https://en.wikipedia.org/wiki/Who_Moved_My_Cheese%3F)* for a lot of people.
+Expect to get push back.
 Databases are the key component of most applications, and a bad script can result in ruined days or weeks.

 It’s important to build trust in your process.

 I’ve found the two best ways to build trust in the process is manual verification and pilot teams/applications.
-For example, generate the delta script and have a DBA review prior to deploying to QA.
-A pilot application or pilot team is great at helping prove the process.
-They can work with the group who drafted the process to find the tooling to implement it and deploy it to production.
-Doing so finds the pain points in the proposed process and allows everyone to iterate on the process quickly.

-When it comes time for other teams to implement the process, they can include similar manual verification steps.
+We have already discussed pilot teams and applications.
+Most of the time, building trust involves adding manual verification into the process and at earlier stages.
+In your process, a DBA reviews a delta script prior to going to production.
+As teams start using the process, that delta script is generated and reviewed for each environment to help build trust.

 Don’t be surprised when you have to iterate on the process even more.
 Every team and application is unique, and they might implement a database feature you haven’t come across.